cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/python-basics.md

     main()
 ```

-We'll start you off by providing the main-method pattern as a starter code for your practice problems on Ed, but you will get used to writing these weird symbols by yourself!
+We'll start you off by providing the main-method pattern as a starter code for your practice problems in the reading, but you will get used to writing these weird symbols by yourself!
 Again, we promise to explain this later, we just can't right now!

 ```{admonition} Warning